Explore with your senses: Smell

 - Our sense of smell is unique.
 Everyone has their own unique scent – almost like a fingerprint – with the only exception being identical siblings.
 We also smell things differently, so something that smells lovely to you may smell awful to the next person.

-- Our sense of smell tends to decrease as we get older, peaking at our late teens.
-However, there are times where it is boosted – during the spring and summer when there is more moisture in the air, after exercise, during pregnancy etc.
+- Our sense of smell tends to decrease as we get older, peaking in our late teens.
+However, there are times when it is boosted – during the spring and summer when there's more moisture in the air, after exercise, during pregnancy, etc.

 - Some people have no sense of smell at all, which is called anosmia.
 It could be worse, though.
 If you have cacosmia, you only smell really nasty scents – even freshly baked bread or a bunch of flowers will smell horrid.

 But what about sound in the rest of nature?

 Animals rely on their sense of smell for a lot more than we do, including tracking predators and prey.